 After too many horrible mosquito bite reactions, I began to research if he was allergic to mosquitoes.
 I needed an answer and I could not imagine living our lives like this!
 I came across this website that described a reaction similar to what Andrew has, as skeeter syndrome.
 His bites aren’t as severe as they mention but he certainly hits some of the symptoms a person with skeeter syndrome would have.
 The site also mentioned kids with weaker immune systems may be more prone to it.
 I consider Andrew a healthy child but I decided to buy a high quality probiotic to give to him (and us) to help build his gut health therefore, his immunity.

 Then, a Miracle Happened

 My really good friend Jessica (you may know her from Scratch Mommy.
 If you don’t, you MUST go to her site — she’s amazing) forwarded a photo of a Facebook post from another blogger that had put lavender essential oil on her daughter’s severe mosquito bite and within 15 minutes, the bite looked a million times better.
-Please make note that only Lavandula angustifolia and Lavandula officinalis should be used for children, not Lavandula stoechas.

 It was worth a shot.
 I was desperate for something to help him.

 Sure enough, we were playing outside with no signs of mosquitoes and then all of a sudden, I saw them buzzing around.
 We quickly went inside but we weren’t quick enough.
 Those pesky, blood thirsty mosquitoes not only bit him once, but three times on his leg.